kinwelo/diy-temperature-controller/README.md

 ## Making process video

 Video of making a project from scratch with process of etching with small snippets in polish language.
-(Image click redirects you to the Youtube video)

 [![preview yt video](project.jpg)](https://www.youtube.com/watch?v=syObyWJ59Dc)

+(Image click redirects you to the Youtube video).

 ## Main system elements
 - Raspberry PI 4 B